lluccardoner/toma-6/README.md

 - `violin.png`: a violin plot of the distribution of final points per game fore each player.
 Split between won and lost games.
 Only saved if the number of games is less than 100.
 - `is_winner.png`: a bar plot of the percentage of games won by each player in the simulation.
+- `timeline.png`: a line plot of the points of each player at the end of each game.

 See an example output [here](resources/example_simulation_results) after running: